 Lead nurturing is one of those things that’s easy to talk about but hard to do.
-In this post, I’m going to share how to apply lead nurturing to help advance leads through three stages of your demand generation funnel to get more sales qualified opportunities.
+In this post, I will share how to apply lead nurturing to help advance leads through three stages of your demand generation funnel to get more sales-qualified opportunities.

 Let me explain.